Indians and Cowboys and the Amazon Rainforest

 In the UK the term “Cowboy’ describes a crook who passes himself/herself off as a tradesperson.

 In the past year, half a billion trees in an area the size of Greater London have been destroyed by ‘forest fire’.
-Whilst forest fires occur naturally during the dry season in Brazil, their number in 2019 has increased by an unbelievable 84 per cent.
+Whilst in Brazil forest fires occur naturally during the dry season, their number in 2019 has increased by an unbelievable 84 per cent.
 Indigenous people and NGOs working on the ground report that “armed militia swarm into protected areas, and indigenous leaders who stand up to them are murdered”.
 Additionally, there are reports of planes dropping incendiary substances in order to start massive forest fires.

 Bolsonaro, a climate change denier, would destroy the Amazon rain forest for commercial interests.
 His motives are the financial greed of his backers.
 The tactic he is using is much the same as that employed by the USA in the 19th century to get rid of its ‘Indian problem’: kill the buffalo on which indigenous people depend.
 In Bolsonaro’s case, just substitute ‘buffalo’ for ‘forest’.
 The Amazonian rain forest, one of the ‘Earth’s lungs’, is essential to preserving life on this planet.
 If we want a future to pass on to our children Bolosonaro’s insane ambitions have to be stopped.